| | | |

 scone dough.

-1. Tip it into a lightly floured surface and gently fold it together with your fingers until it is combined into a mound.
+1. Tip it into a lightly floured surface and gently fold it together with your fingers until it is combined into a circle.

 cut sourdough scones.

-1. Use a knife or a bench scraper to cut the circle into 8 wedge pieces.
+1. Cut the circle into 8 wedge pieces.

 milk brushed on scones.

-1. Use a pastry brush to brush the tops of the scones with a little heavy cream or milk.
+1. Use a pastry brush to brush the tops of the scones with a little heavy cream or milk before baking.

 fork icing scone.